tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 ![The Entity Relationship Diagram of Rango's two main entities.](images/rango-erd.png)

 ## Telling Django about Your Database {#section-models-database-telling}
 Before we can create any models, we need to set up our database with Django.
 In Django, a `DATABASES` variable is automatically created in your `settings.py` module when you set up a new project.
-It'll look similar to the following example.
+Unless you changed it, it should look like the following example.

 {lang="python",linenos=off}
 	DATABASES = {